Xeno-learning: knowledge transfer across species in deep learning-based spectral image analysis: Methods

-From the \varTotalImages images, \varTotalImagesSemantic have been fully-semantically annotated.
-For the remaining \varTotalImagesPolygon images, polygon annotations have been carried out to annotate highly-representative areas of the organ.
-All annotations were done based on the reconstructed RGB image.
+From the \varTotalImages images, \varTotalImagesSemantic were fully-semantically annotated.
+For the remaining \varTotalImagesPolygon images, polygon annotations were performed to annotate highly representative areas of the organ.
+All annotations were based on the reconstructed RGB image.

-The process of the polygon annotations is the same as described in \autocite{10.1038/s41598-022-15040-w} and the standardized recordings for the pig species are publicly available \autocite{10.1038/s41597-023-02315-8}.
-Polygon annotations are used in the mixed effects analysis of \autoref{fig:mixed_effect_analysis} and for several malperfused tissue annotations.
+Polygon annotations were performed in the same manner as described in \autocite{10.1038/s41598-022-15040-w} and the standardized recordings for the pig species are publicly available \autocite{10.1038/s41597-023-02315-8}.
+Polygon annotations were used in the mixed effects analysis of \autoref{fig:mixed_effect_analysis} and for several malperfused tissue annotations.

-The semantic physiological porcine annotations are the same as described in \autocite{10.1016/j.media.2022.102488} where the semantic annotation process was carried out by two different medical experts.
-Conflicts were revised by the same medical expert.
+The semantic physiological porcine annotations are the same as described in \autocite{10.1016/j.media.2022.102488} where the semantic annotation process was performed by two different medical experts.
+Conflicts were revised by the same two medical experts.
 For all remaining semantic annotations, the annotation process was conducted by a team of medical experts using the \ac{mitk} \autocite{MITK_Team_MITK_2024}.
 To ensure consistent labeling, all annotations were reviewed by the same medical experts.
 The segmentation networks were only trained on images with semantic annotations.

-From the annotations, only the classes stomach, small bowel, colon, liver, pancreas, kidney, spleen, omentum, lung, skin, peritoneum, and background were selected for this study matching the organs which are available for all three species (see below).
-All remaining classes were ignored in the analysis.
+From the annotations, only the classes stomach, small bowel, colon, liver, pancreas, kidney, spleen, omentum, lung, skin, peritoneum, and background were selected for this study, matching the organs which are available for all three species (see below).
+All remaining classes were not included in the analysis.